 Basically, the best way to protect your vehicle’s paint job is to be proactive about it.
 Make sure the car is getting waxed regularly and keep it covered or out of harm’s way as much as possible.

 For that extra insurance to keep your car’s resale value high, or just because you take pride in your car, we would be happy to help.
-Bring it into Grandcity Autobody Shop to see what we can do!
+Bring it to Grandcity Autobody Shop in Vancouver to see what we can do!